Make the first glance useful

 Create recurring behavior, support search traffic, and make the timing language feel simple enough to trust.

-Member layer
+Deeper layer

 Best next step